smirarab/ASTRAL/astral-tutorial.md

 The original ASTRAL algorithm is described in:

+The algorithm used is described in:

-Mirarab, Siavash, Rezwana Reaz, Md.
+* Mirarab, Siavash, Rezwana Reaz, Md.
 Shamsuzzoha Bayzid, Theo Zimmermann, M Shel Swenson, and Tandy Warnow.
 “ASTRAL: Genome-Scale Coalescent-Based Species Tree.”
-Bioinformatics 30, no. 17 (2014): i541–i548. [doi:10.1093/bioinformatics/btu462](http://bioinformatics.oxfordjournals.org/cgi/content/full/btu462?ijkey=U8qRWnpC7BM4Syn&keytype=ref).
+Bioinformatics (ECCB special issue) 30, no. 17 (2014): i541–i548. [doi:10.1093/bioinformatics/btu462](doi.org/10.1093/bioinformatics/btu462).

-The current ASTRAL code is what we call ASTRAL-II and is described in detail in an upcoming publication.
+* Mirarab, Siavash, Tandy Warnow.
+“ASTRAL-II: Coalescent-Based Species Tree Estimation with Many Hundreds of Taxa and Thousands of Genes.”.
+Bioinformatics (ISMB special issue) 31, no. 12 (2015): i44–i52. [doi:10.1093/bioinformatics/btv234](http://bioinformatics.oxfordjournals.org/content/31/12/i44)

+The code given here corresponds to ASTRAL-II.

+For more details, refer to the chapter of my dissertation that describes ASTRAL (a version is provided [here](thesis-astral.pdf)).

 Email: `astral-users@googlegroups.com` for questions